ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/GraphTopsort.rst

 The process of laying out the vertices of a DAG in a linear order to meet the prerequisite rules is called a :term:`topological sort`.

+Figure :num:`Figure #TopSort` illustrates the problem.
+An acceptable topological sort for this example is J1, J2, J3, J4, J5, J6, J7.
+However, other orders are also acceptable,
+such as J1, J3, J2, J6, J4, J5, J7.

 .. _TopSort:

 .. inlineav:: topSortCON dgm